tmthrgd/jekyll-plugins/README.md

 ## needs_highlighter.rb

-needs_highlighter.rb returns a value indication whether any `code` tags with `class` attribute that contain `language-` exist in the input string.
+needs_highlighter.rb returns a value indicating whether any `code` tags with `class` attribute that contain `language-` exist in the input string.

 It depends upon nokogiri: `gem install nokogiri`.